circlefin/perimeter-protocol/docs/index.md

 ## BeaconProxyFactory

-_Base contract for emitting new Beacon proxy contracts._
+_Base contract for emitting new Beacon proxy contracts.
+Allows setting new implementations by the global deployer._

 ### _serviceConfiguration